Get access to the exclusive HR Resources you need to succeed in 2018.

 The actions an employer can take to avoid the excise tax will depend on what counts as a benefit for the purpose of calculating the tax.
 HSAs could be an important tool to help employers neutralize any health plan design changes.
 For example, employers could shift to a higher deductible health plan to reduce the cost of the plan, then make up for that change by increasing HSA contributions.
 However, if HSA contributions are included in the tax calculation, that strategy will not solve the problem.

-If an employer expects current health benefits to reach the tax threshold by 2018, it may want to start making changes over time to make them less jarring to employees.
+If an employer expects current health benefits to reach the tax threshold, it may want to start making changes over time to make them less jarring to employees.
 For example, employers can:

 Whatever employers decide to do, the important thing is to start thinking about the tax and what to do to avoid it.
 “Having this conversation now rather than when they are under time pressure when the law takes effect is the most prudent action any employers can take,” said Nimmer.

-According to October 2014 findings from an Aon Hewitt pulse survey of 317 U.S. employers, 40 percent expect the excise tax to affect at least one of their current health plans in 2018 and 14 percent expect it to immediately impact the majority of their current health benefit plans.
-Of those employers that have determined the impact, 62 percent say they are making significant changes to their health plans for 2015, including:
+According to October 2014 findings from an Aon Hewitt pulse survey of 317 U.S. employers, 40 percent expect the excise tax to affect at least one of their current health plans and 14 percent expect it to immediately impact the majority of their current health benefit plans.
+Of those employers that have determined the impact, 62 percent say they are making significant changes to their health plans, including: